 Then there’s the U.S. company that serves the marijuana industry with a wide variety of totally legal products and services, and which saw revenues grow 186% in the latest quarter.
 My readers have a profit of 193% in the stock, but it’s been basing for a while (it marches to a different drummer than the pure marijuana stocks) so I recently averaged up in the Cabot Marijuana Investor portfolio.

 And then there’s my most recent addition, a small but fast-growing company focused on the CBD (cannabidiol) market.
-The stock only came public in September, and it’s still a very low-priced stock (under $3 a share) but with a strong trend; one day last month it jumped 10%!
+The stock only came public in September, and it’s still a very low-priced stock (under $3 a share) but with a strong trend; it jumped 10% in one day recently!